ViraMaximets/Flask/README.md

 7. Run create_models to add notes in db

 To run this project, you need:
-1. Check if you connect to a datebase
+1. Check if you are connected to a datebase
 2. Run create_models to add notes in db

 Tips: